 Interested in volunteering overseas?

 The IFRC does not recruit volunteers to work overseas.
 Nor do we coordinate exchange programmes between National Societies.
 A small number of National Societies do send some volunteers overseas and there are numbers of National Societies who receive international volunteers, if you are interested in these opportunities you should contact the National Society directly.
-For vacant staff positions in the International Federation, visit http://jobnet.ifrc.org.
+For vacant staff positions in the IFRC, please visit the recruitment pages.

 Learn more about Volunteerism